These fat-burning foods are not only delicious, but they're scientifically proven to help aid weight loss too.

 As for Greek Yogurt's fat-burning qualities - researchers in Journal of Nutrition study (opens in new tab) reported that the amino acids, vitamin D and calcium it contains speed ups fat burning.
-And this was certainly proven by one University of Tennessee study.
+And this was undoubtedly proven by one University of Tennessee study (opens in new tab).
 Participants who cut calories and ate just over 500g of yogurt daily lost an incredible 81% more belly fat than their counterparts.

 Suffice to say we'll be drizzling over our granola and adding to our morning smoothies in the hopes of reaping the same rewards.

 3. Dark Chocolate

 Nutritionist David says it reduces sugar cravings, leaves you feeling full, and fires up your metabolism.
 "Dark chocolate is packed with monounsaturated fatty acids which help boost your metabolism," says David.
 "And as a result, you will burn calories faster.
 However, when choosing dark chocolate, check the ingredients as many are still packed full of sugar."

-What’s more, science has shown that giving in to the evening chocolate munchies might actually work in our favour.
-In one 2021 study, women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.
+Moreover, science has shown that giving in to the evening chocolate munchies might work in our favour.
+In one 2021 study (opens in new tab), women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.

 But be warned: whilst there was evident weight loss, researchers advised against regularly overindulging in chocolate due to its overall high-calorie content.

 Our experts have given these cute tiny trees the green light as one of the best fat-burning foods for weight loss.